 Nursing Assistant Certificate

-The Nursing Assistant Certificate program prepares students for employment as Nursing Assistants in hospitals, clinics, long-term care facilities, and home healthcare agencies.
+The Nursing Assistant program (N100) prepares students for employment as Nursing Assistants in hospitals, clinics, long-term care facilities, and home healthcare agencies.
 Additionally, this program prepares students for continuation on into practical or registered nurse programs.
-Graduates of the program are eligible to take the National Nurse Aide Assessment Program (NNAAP) examination in Washington State to become a Certified Nursing Assistant.
+Graduates of the program are eligible to take the Washington State competency examination to become a Certified Nursing Assistant.
+This is a Washington State approved, one quarter course offered evenings, requiring 35 hours of classroom instruction and 50 hours of clinical experience.
+Students must attend all scheduled classes and clinical experiences to meet State certification requirements.
+This program is available on the Whidbey Island Campus only.

 Integrated Basic Education and Skills Training — I-BEST classes integrate college credit courses with English language and adult basic skills instruction.
 The program is designed for GED (General Education Development) and ESL (English as a Second Language) students.
 SVC offers an I-BEST opportunity in the Nursing Assistant program.
 To learn more about the Nursing Assistant I-BEST program, please read this I-BEST information.